 Supervised detox necessity criteria

 - A DSM-5 diagnosis has diagnosed you with a substance-related condition.

 - Rehab is for people who are mentally strong enough to reap the benefits of it.

 - You have a history of substance use disorders and/or addiction.
 This can be seen in your family, social life, and occupational or educational performance.

-- You are at risk of severe and imminent harm to yourself and others due to your current use of drugs, such as medical or physical instability.
+- You are at risk of severe and imminent harm to yourself and others due to your current use of drugs, such as supervised detox or physical instability.
 This would make it difficult to receive treatment in a less intensive setting.

 To satisfy criterion E, you must meet one of the following conditions: